JeneLitsch/Litan/doc/language/Globals.md

 global /* name */ = /*expression*/;
 ```

 If no default is set.
 The global variable will be `null` until assigned otherwise.
-Inside the expression no other globals can accessed.
-Functions and defines can be used tough.
+Inside the expression no other globals or can be can accessed.
+Defines can be used tough.

 ## Usage